Article 7 of the Treaty on European Union: Process

 Article 7.1: The mechanism begins with a proposal to find a "Clear Risk of Serious Breach" of EU values either by the Commission, the Parliament or one-third of member states.
-This is then approved by a two-thirds majority in Parliament.
+This is then approved by a two-thirds majority in the European Parliament.
 The accused country is then called to answer to the Council, which may then issue recommendations and vote by four-fifths to identify a breach.

 Article 7.2: In the event of a "serious and persistent breach" (i.e. the country does not heed the Council's guidance) then the Commission or one-third of countries, approved by a two-thirds majority in Parliament, calls the country to answer to the European Council again.
 The European Council must then decide unanimously to proceed to Article 7.3.

 Article 7.3: Once the European Council has unanimously decided that the breach is still occurring, the Council then votes by qualified majority to suspend rights of the accused country, including voting rights within the Council, until all duties are fulfilled.